 After returning to France in 1888, the recognition of the French government was secured through the participation of the Mayor of Seine-Port, M. Eugène Clairet, in the ceremonies of legalization of the transfer of the title of Prince-Abbot on two occasions in 1897 and 1899.

 The position of the Roman Catholic Church is less clear-cut, in that Prince-Abbot Joseph III formally petitioned the Holy See for recognition in his office on 12 February 1899, but received no response (save, perhaps, for his excommunication the following year).
 It has been rare historically for the Holy See to acknowledge the succession to an office previously associated with it in the case of clergy who are not in full communion with Rome, and whose recognition would mean that the Holy See would be forced to accept an act which had been undertaken outside its authority.
-Silence remains the preferred response in such cases and although the Congregation for the Doctrine of the Faith issued confirmation of the validity of the Holy Orders of two Old Catholic bishops in the latter years of the twentieth-century it has since discontinued the practice of issuing such statements to non-Roman clergy.
+Silence remains the preferred response in such cases and although the Congregation for the Doctrine of the Faith issued confirmation of the validity of the Holy Orders of an Old Catholic bishop in 1982 it has since discontinued the practice of issuing such statements to clergy outside its obedience.
 Nevertheless, writing in August 1938, Prince-Abbot Edmond I stated “I am hoping that [the Order of the Crown of Thorns] will be included – as promised – in the next edition of a List of Catholic Orders published in the Scandinavian Countries.”
 In the same letter, he added that members of that order were now eligible for membership in the French Association “La Chevalerie” – “that is nothing specially important in itself, but it does have real value in indicating that the Walls of suspicion and objection are tumbling down, so that it can take its rightful place amongst the recognised Orthodox Catholic Orders of Knighthood.”